PITMASTER | FORUM | BLOGS | ARTICLES | RECIPES | CATERERS | EVENTS | RESTAURANTS | | MY ACCOUNT | LINKS | SEARCH Log In/New Account

 9:00 am

-Have a friend help you put the pig on the grill.
-The pig must be placed on the grill skin-side up (the ribs will be on the bottom side facing the heat).
+Put the pig on the grill.
+You’ll probably need help from a friend.
+Place the pig placed on the grill skin-side down (the ribs will be facing up).
 Close the lid.

 The temperature will come down on the cooker due to the coldness of the meat.
 Do not raise the temperature.
 Lower is better at this point in the cooking stage and I promise it will come back up.